-The proposed project is an existing school consisting of two elementary schools, (Chavez Elementary and Kemble Elementary).
-The project site is in a predominantly residential area with a noise environment influenced primarily by transportation noise from local roadways, State Route 99 approximately 1.5 miles to the east, Interstate 5 approximately 5 miles to the west, and rail noise from of the project site.
-Noise from nearby residential uses (e.g., property maintenance and parking lot noise) also contribute to the total noise environment intermittently in the project vicinity as well as flights from the Sacramento Executive Airport approximately 1.5 miles northwest.
+The proposed project is an existing school, Nicholas Elementary School, at 6601 Steiner Drive in the unincorporated area in Sacramento County.
+The project site is in a predominantly residential area with a noise environment influenced primarily by transportation noise from local roadways, and State Route 99 approximately 0.66 mile to the west.
+Noise from nearby residential uses (e.g., property maintenance and vehicle noise) also contribute to the total noise environment intermittently in the project vicinity.

-The City of Sacramento General Plan's Noise Element includes future noise contours to assess the noise and land use compatibility of a project site.
-According to the future noise contour table, the project site is within the 65 to 60 dBA CNEL contour for roadway noise from the State Route 99 Freeway, which is considered "normally acceptable" per the City's community noise and land use standards for schools (Sacramento 2015b).
+The City of Sacramento 2035 General Plan's Noise Element includes projected future traffic noise contours to assess the noise and land use compatibility of a project site (which also includes contour distances that expand into the unincorporated areas of Sacramento, including the project site).
+According to the projected future traffic noise contour table in the City's General Plan, the project site is within the future 65 dBA CNEL contour for roadway noise from the State Route 99 Freeway, which is acceptable under the County's exterior standards for schools.
+The school's outdoor recreation areas and sports fields are also outside of the 65 dBA CNEL noise contour from all surrounding roadways (Sacramento 2015).